Международен Младежки Обмен

 Working language: English.

-Daily meals: Each day we’ll eat in the restaurants.
+Daily meals: Food will be delivered.
 Menu will be adapted to the dietary requirements of each participant.
 Breakfast is going to be from 8:30 till 9:30, lunch break is from 13:00 to 15:00 and dinner starts at 19:30.

 Insurance & Health assistance: The insurance is a responsibility of each participant.
 The cost for issuing it will not be covered by the hosting organizations.
 Before coming to Bulgaria, you must issue and have valid European Health Insurance Card and Health Care insurance for the duration of the whole project!